-If you want to ensure you do not overwrite content in segments with the exact same source text, turn off both Forward and Backward Auto-Propagation.
+- If you want to ensure you do not overwrite content in confirmed segments, turn off both Forward and Backward Auto-Propagation.

 Note that in review mode, with Forward or Backward Auto-Propagation enabled, changes to accepted segments will overwrite segments that are not part of the review sample.